 Contributors

 Simon Alderwick is originally from Surrey, England, and currently lives in Pembrokeshire, Wales.
-His poetry has appeared or is forthcoming in Magma, Anthropocene, Dust, and Ink Sweat & Tears, among others.
+His poetry has appeared or is forthcoming in Magma: Anthropocene, Dust, and Ink Sweat & Tears, among others.

 Ben Ambrazaitis was born and raised in Billingham, Teesside.
 In this smoggy background he spent most of his teens looking for a hobby without any real success.
 However, the smog dispersed and he found something that intrigued his creativity – writing.
 This interest led him to study Creative Writing at York St John University, getting his first job in York working at McDonald’s.